You put effort into your job, into your family, and into your health, so why not put a little effort into your happiness? I’d say it’s about time. 🙂

 2. Decide what fulfills you

 The second step to becoming happier is to decide what fulfills you.
 You can only be happy if you know what makes you happy.
-So, it’s time to get serious about your values and goals!
+So, it’s time to get serious about your values and goals.
 I recommend creating visions and goals for each area for your life.
+This is what I do using my Goal Setting Action Plan (feel free to download and use it, too).

 Ask yourself, what would make you happy (fulfilled) long-term (at the end of your life) in the main eight life categories (health, relationships, finances, career, spirituality/religion, environment, recreation/play, and service/volunteer).